 Sender Spoof Protection

-Enable Sender Spoof Protection on the Domains Settings page when you do not have an SPF record set up for your domain.
-Note that this feature is only available if you are managing the domain and is not visible at the account level.
+Enable Sender Spoof Protection on the Domain Settings page when you do not have an SPF record set up for your domain.
+To navigate to the Domain Settings page, select the Domains tab, then for the appropriate domain, click Edit.
+Under Options, locate Enable Sender Spoof Protection.

 Use Sender Spoof Protection to block "From" addresses that use your domain.
 Note that Sender Spoof Protection is for inbound mail only, and does not stop your domain from being spoofed at other mail servers.

 See Understanding the Domains Page for more information.